gbmhunter/blog/content/pcb-design/component-packages/sot-23-component-package/index.md

 {{< figure src="/images/2015/04/sot-23-component-package-photo.jpg" width="262px" caption="A 3D render of the SOT-23 component package."  >}}

 The number of pins used not only depends on the required number of connections but also the desired thermal resistance (high-current SOT23 devices may use more than one pin for the same net to improve thermal performance).
-Used commonly for FET's transistors, diodes, and other components only having a small number of leads.
+Used commonly for FETs transistors, diodes, and other components only having a small number of leads.
 SparkFun makes a [SOT-23 to DIP breakout board](http://www.sparkfun.com/products/717).

 {{< figure src="/images/2015/04/component-package-sot-23-6-sc-74a-sot-457-3d-render.jpg" width="297px" caption="A 3D render of the SOT-23-6 (SOT-457) component package."  >}}